Pain in prison: Jonathan Muir appeared crying and weak before his parents

 The parents of 16-year-old Jonathan Muir found him crying and very weak in Canaleta prison.
-He is not receiving medication or official documents regarding his detention.
+He is not receiving medication or any official documents regarding his detention.

 Related videos: